 How Do Gas Turbine Helicopter Engines Work?

-There are two types of gas turbine engine design used in helicopters.
+There are two types of gas turbine engine designs used in helicopters.

-1. The first is the Allison series that uses a kind of reversing airflow design:
+1. The first is the Allison series which uses a kind of reversing airflow design:

 Air is pulled in from the front, sent to the back of the engine then moved through the middle of the engine, and then exhausted out of the top.
 This type of engine is very common on Bell helicopters.